Public-Health-Bioinformatics/flu_classification_suite/readme-new.md

 Each tool can be selected from the “Influenza Classification Suite” menu and used individually or chained together to create a workflow.

-## Aggregate Line List
-Transforms fasta files of flu antigenic site amino acids into aggregated line lists, comparing antigenic maps to that of a reference sequence and collapsing and enumerating identical sequences.

-**Input** - Antigenic Site Extraction output (fasta), amino acid index array (csv), clade definition file (csv)
-**Output** - csv

-1. Select the **Aggregate Line List** tool
-2. Input the fasta file with extracted antigenic maps and clade calls under **Sample Sequences fasta**
-3. Input the fasta file with the reference sequence antigenic map under **Reference Sequence fasta**
-4. Select the index array under **Antigenic Site Index Array File** (*Note: The index array file must be in csv format and of the correct version for the respective flu type to obtain accurate results*)
-5. Select the clade definition file under **Clade Definition File** (*Note: The clade definition file must be in csv format and of the correct version for the respective flu type to obtain accurate results*)
-6. Execute the operation
-7. Download the output file

-## Antigenic Site Extraction
-Extracts antigenic amino acids from influenza hemagglutinin (HA) sequences, using a flu type-specific array of amino acid positions to be extracted (i.e. for H3, H1 etc.), and outputs as a fasta file.

-**Input** - Assign Clades output (fasta), amino acid index array (csv)
-**Output** - fasta, csv

-1. Select the **Antigenic Site Extraction** tool
-2. Select the fasta file with protein sequences to extract under **input_fasta**
-3. Select the antigenic site index array file under **index_array** (*Note: The index array file must be in csv format and of the correct version for the respective flu type to obtain accurate results*)
-4. Choose **Yes** to output results in csv format (*Note: The default **No** selection outputs results in fasta*)
-5. Execute the operation
-6. Download the output file

-## Assign Clades
-Assigns clade designations to influenza HA amino acid fasta files.

-**Input** - Sequence files (fasta), clade definition file (csv)
-**Output** - fasta

-1. Select the **Assign Clades** tool
-2. Select the fasta file containing the amino acid sequences under **input_fasta**
-3. Select the clade definition file under **clade_definitions** (*Note: The clade definition file must be in csv format and of the correct version for the respective flu type to obtain accurate results*)
-4. Execute the operation
-5. Download the output file

 ## Change Fasta Deflines
 Renames definition lines in fasta files.
 Requires a fasta file requiring sequence name changes and a 2-column renaming file (either tab-delimited text or csv).
 Searches for fasta definition lines matching column 1 and, if found, replaces fasta definition line with string specified in column 2 of the renaming file.